 2019 Gypsy Moth Treatment Update

-Residents within these spray areas will receive a notification letter in the mail with more details.
-Treatment will be done with an organic product, commonly known as Bt, that is naturally found in soils and only affects young caterpillars.
+) and favorable weather throughout the year have been effective in controlling Gypsy Moth populations in 2019.
+2019 Treatment was done with an organic product, commonly known as Bt, that is naturally found in soils and only affects young caterpillars.
 It is considered harmless to humans, pets, birds, bees, and other mammals.

 for more information.

 Gypsy moths are a species of